umple/umple/dev-tools-windows/README.md

  pumple
   - Propagates the umple jars to umpleonline.
   - Ensures changed javascript is minified correctly
-  - Builds other aspects needed to run umpleonline such as the Docker images used for execution
   - Must be run after any changes to a local version of UmpleOnline
   - not done as part of a full build so must be done separately